-What should I do if I think my child may have special needs?
+2. What should I do if I think my child may have special educational needs?

-You should start by making an appointment with your child's class teacher to discuss any concerns you may have.
-You can also contact the Special Educational Needs and Disabilities Co-Ordinator (SENDCo), Mrs Emma Bowman, please ask at the school office if you would like to organise a meeting.
+The first point of contact to discuss your child's educational needs will always be your child's class teacher.
+You can also contact the Special Educational Needs and Disabilities Co-ordinator (SENDCo), Mrs Emma Bowman, please ask at the school office if you would like to organise a meeting or email: ebowman@westwitteringschool.co.uk